 - How many accounts and credit cards you have, and how long you have been using them, which can give your lender a good idea of your payment history.

-- Details of any court judgements or bankruptcies against your name, which, along with records of late payments, will stay on your record for six years.
+- Details of any court judgements or bankruptcies against your name, which, along with records of late payments, will stay on your record for up to six years.

 - Details of anyone who's linked to you financially – such as a spouse you hold a joint account with.

 - Whether or not you are on the electoral roll.

 - Whether you have ever committed fraud, or been a victim of identity theft and had fraud committed in your name.
 This information sits in the CIFAS section of your report - you can read more about this section of the report on the CIFAS website.